UX Audits

 The goal of a UX audit is to identify user pain points and areas that can be improved to enhance the user experience and ultimately help more users convert online.
 This information can be used to make the product easier to use which is better for everyone – your target audience, conversion rate which should be aligned with your business goals.

-When to conduct a ux audit
+When to conduct a UX audit

 UX audits should be part of the ongoing performance monitoring of any digital product.
 Conventions, standards and user expectations change, and improvements can always be made.